mikeroyal/Open-Source-Security-Guide/README.md

 [Secure boot](https://docs.microsoft.com/en-us/windows-hardware/design/device-experiences/oem-secure-boot) is a security standard developed by members of the PC industry to help make sure that a device boots(Unified Extensible Firmware Interface (UEFI) BIOS) using only software(such as bootloaders, OS, UEFI drivers, and utilities) that is trusted by the Original Equipment Manufacturer (OEM).

-[BitLocker Drive Encryption](https://docs.microsoft.com/en-us/windows/security/information-protection/bitlocker/bitlocker-overview) is a data protection feature that integrates with the Windows operating system and addresses the threats of data theft or exposure from lost, stolen, or inappropriately decommissioned computers.
-BitLocker provides the most protection when used with a Trusted Platform Module (TPM) version 1.2 or later.

-[Trusted Platform Module (TPM)](https://docs.microsoft.com/en-us/windows/security/information-protection/tpm/trusted-platform-module-overview) is a technology module designed to provide hardware-based, security-related functions.
-A TPM chip is a secure crypto-processor that is designed to carry out cryptographic operations.

 # Security Tools
 [Back to the Top](https://github.com/mikeroyal/Open-Source-Security-Guide#table-of-contents)